100 Notable alumni of

 -

-James Forbes Duthie VI is a Canadian sportscaster for TSN and the host of TSN's hockey coverage.
+James Forbes Duthie is a Canadian sportscaster for TSN and the host of TSN's hockey coverage.
 He has a bachelor's degree in journalism from Carleton University.

 -